 It does not appear that there has been an increase in motorcycle tourism.
 Researchers at the University of Michigan Transportation Research Institute found that: “Before and after the modification, the percentage of out-of-state riders who were involved in Michigan crashes has remained stable at 5%.
 This is one way of estimating whether there has been any change in out-of-state ridership after the modification.”

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in a Michigan motorcycle accident and would like to speak to an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.

 (Sources: House Fiscal Agency, Legislative Analysis, Senate Bill 291 (Enacted as Public Act 98 of 2012), dated 11/1/2011; Michigan Traffic Crash Facts, Fact Sheets, “Motorcycles”; NHTSA, “Traffic Safety Facts,” “Lives and Costs Saved by Motorcycle Helmets, 2017,” published December 2019; University of Michigan Transportation Research Institute, “Analysis of Motorcycle Crashes in Michigan 2009-2013,” November 2014)